Ruteri/tee-service-provisioning-backend/README.md

 - **OnchainRegistry**: Smart contract for identity verification and configuration management
 - **KMS**: Key management system for cryptographic operations and secret decryption
 - **StorageBackend**: Content-addressed storage for configurations and secrets
-- **HTTP Server**: API endpoints for TEE registration and configuration retrieval
+- **API Server**: API endpoints for TEE registration and configuration retrieval, split into:
+  - **Handlers**: Request processing and business logic implementation
+  - **Servers**: HTTP server configuration and lifecycle management
+  - **Clients**: Client libraries for API interaction

 ## API Endpoints